ShacharAvni/Locus-Game-Engine/README_CODE_REVIEW.txt

 I have given each code example a tag in the form //{CodeReview:X}

 The tags will point you towards the pertinent method definitions, method declarations and class declarations to review.

-To find a given example in the code base, search for its corresponding tag in the include and src directories.
-This will be easier if you have downloaded the Locus code base to disk.
+If you have downloaded the Locus code base to disk, then search for the code tags in the include and src directories.
+Links to the code files are also given.

 4.1) Geometry